Understanding Supplemental Security Income SSI Resources -- 2026 Edition

 For SSI, we do not count:

-small blue balllife insurance policies with a combined face value of $1,500 or less;
+small blue ballLife insurance policies when the combined face value is $1,500 or less.

-small blue ballif you are disabled or blind, money or property you have set aside under a Plan to Achieve Self-Support (PASS) (see the Spotlight on PASS); and
+small blue ballIf you are blind or have a qualifying disability, any money or property you have set aside under a Plan to Achieve Self-Support (PASS) (see the Spotlight on PASS).

 WHAT OTHER RESOURCES DO NOT COUNT FOR SSI?

-EXCEPTION: Cash reimbursements of expenses already paid for by the person are evaluted under the regular income and resources rules.
+EXCEPTION: Cash reimbursements of expenses already paid for by the person are evaluated under the regular income and resources rules.

-small blue ballState or local relocation assistance payments are not counted for 9 months;
+small blue ballState or local relocation assistance payments are not counted for nine months.

-small blue balldedicated accounts for disabled or blind children (see Deeming Eligibility Chart for Children);
+small blue ballDedicated accounts for children who are blind or have disabilities (see Deeming Eligibility Chart for Children);

-small blue balldisaster relief assistance which we do not count as income;
+small blue ballDisaster relief assistance that we do not count as income.

-small blue ballThe first $2,000 of compensation received per calendar year for participating in certain clinical trials; and
+small blue ballThe first $2,000 of compensation received per calendar year for participating in certain clinical trials.

 small blue ballSome trusts (See the SSI Spotlight on Trusts).